willwade/KeyGuideMaker/README.md

 * [a web front end](html/)
 * [a directory of keyguide templates](/templates) and [a syntax for creating them (XML files with SVG)](/templates#readme)

+##Credits##

+Simon Judge and Will Wade wrote this with some testing and support from Marie.

 #KeyGuideMaker.py#

 This is a line command tool to combine multiple SVG elements into one.
 It allows for the most flexibility.